RhubarbDev/RhubarbDev/content/posts/sieve-of-eratosthenes.md

 }
 ```

-This object can then be used to determine numbers upto a value **n**
+This object can then be used to determine prime numbers upto a value **n**

 ```java
 public static void sieveOfEratosthenes(int n) {